xescuder/xescuder-personalsite/content/home.md

     when: '(Mar 2008– Feb 2013)'
     description: >-
        Management of Quality and Testing Office, whose main tasks were:

           * Review and support of testing deliverables (test plans, test specifications, scripts, test reports and metrics).
           * Independent test execution: functional testing automation, performance testing
           * Management and execution of task forces to solve incidents with unknown root cause (performance diagnosis, profiling, …)
           * Code reviews
         Eight person team, with a budget of 750K per year
 skills_title: 'Skills'

 skills: >-

     * Ability to define and adapt strategies, standards and methodologies.
 Ability to identify tactical opportunities

     * High technical knowledge, which enables efficient management of technical teams and complex projects

     * Good communication skills and training abilities

     * Ability to develop clear and concise documentation.

     * Ability to review and test deliverables, applications and attention to detail.

+hobbies_title: 'Hobbies'
+hobbies_list:
+    - title: Playing padel
+    - title: Wath tv shows
+    - title: My family

 ---